 This course is ideal for users proficient in using AutoCAD to produce 2D drawings who now want to take advantage of AutoCAD’s 3D modelling capabilities.

-Courses are available at our centres at Birmingham, Bristol, Milton Keynes, Reading and Sheffield.
+In-class AutoCAD 3D courses are available at our centres at Birmingham, Bristol, Milton Keynes, Reading and Sheffield.
 Click here for further details.

 Accredited AutoCAD training

-AutoCAD 3D training is hosted by Autodesk Certified Instructors, with vast experience of using the application professionally.
+AutoCAD training is hosted by Autodesk Certified Instructors, with vast experience of using the application professionally.
+See Expert trainers.

 How will I learn?